Thomaso: Abortive performance

 Thomaso was never performed in the seventeenth century, and certainly not since; many critics regard it as unactable, and place it securely in the category of closet drama.
-Yet Killigrew once attempted to mount a production – and an extraordinary one.
+Yet Killigrew once attempted to mount an unorthodox production of the play.
 In October 1664, Killigrew's King's Company gave an unprecedented all-female-cast production of his Parson's Wedding.
 At the same time, Killigrew prepared a similar all-women staging of Thomaso.
 A cast list for the intended production survives; the leading actress Anne Marshall was intended for the role of Angelica, Mary Knep was cast as Lucette, and beginner Nell Gwyn was also in the cast.
-(The list assigns the 14-year-old "Nelly" the part of "Paulina, a courtesan of the first rank" – a role she would soon fill in real life.)
+The list also assigns the 14-year-old "Nelly" the part of "Paulina, a courtesan of the first rank"––a role she would soon fill in real life.

-The production, meant for November 1664, never materialised, perhaps due to the inherent dramaturgic limitations of Killigrew's expansive text.
+The production, meant for November 1664, never materialised, perhaps due to the inherent dramatic limitations of Killigrew's expansive text.
 (Gwyn's stage debut had to wait another four months.)